nhonuit/automation/README.md

 # How to run this script?
 1. Using node execution:
 node path-to-script/index.js
-2. Using your ide and run the command: npm start
+2. Using your ide and runing the command: npm start